aman-jn7/aman-kumar-wasserstoff-AiInternTask/README.md

-# Wasserstoff Gen-AI Document Research & Theme Identification Chatbot
+# Gen-AI Document Research & Theme Identification Chatbot

 A web-based chatbot application built as part of the Wasserstoff Gen-AI Internship Task.
 This system allows users to upload multiple documents (PDFs, scanned files), extract information, and get AI-generated answers and synthesized themes based on document content.